 Hop on your bike, point your wheels south and start pedaling.

 After a few hundred meters you’ll pass the beach volleyball courts.
-If you look across the street you’ll see a Chevron station and a bright green building - that’s Patrick’s Roadhouse.
-Patrick’s is an eclectic diner that has been making favorites from scratch since 1973.
+If you look across the street you’ll see a Chevron station and a bright green building - that’s Patrick’s Roadhouse, an eclectic diner that has been making favorites from scratch since 1973.
 Order a sandwich to go for a snack down the bike path.
 Two small pedestrian tunnels make crossing the otherwise busy street easy.

 A hub for visitors and locals alike, the world-famous beach and landmark pier have a festive and fun atmosphere.

 Between Will Rogers and the Santa Monica Pier is a huge area of open beach.
-The bike path passes several beach clubs and the free-to-the-public Annenberg Community Beach House plus the adjoining Back to the Beach Cafe, where you can purchase goods like sunblock and towels, and rent beach chairs, umbrellas and boogie boards.
+The bike path passes several beach clubs and the free-to-the-public Annenberg Community Beach House plus the adjoining Back on the Beach Cafe, where you can purchase goods like sunblock and towels, and rent beach chairs, umbrellas and boogie boards.
 Space at the Annenberg is available for groups on a first-come, first-served basis.
 The beach front cafe has a mouthwatering menu featuring local and seasonal cuisine.

 Once you reach the Santa Monica Pier you’ve covered about 3.5 miles from the Will Rogers parking lot, nice job!
 You can either keep going south towards Venice Beach or hop off your bike and explore one of L.A.’s most enduring landmarks.
 The pier is popular with visitors and locals alike any day of the week, and on the weekend during the summer months it is positively swarming - but in a good way.
 Get up close and personal with 100 species of sea creatures at the Santa Monica Pier Aquarium, ride the solar-powered Ferris Wheel at Pacific Park, and pick up a souvenir at the Route 66 Last Stop Shop.
 Or just walk to the end of the pier and watch the waves roll in from the Pacific.